Jamaican Sunset © Greg Walters

 Getting to Jamaica

 There are direct cheap flights to Jamaica available from airports throughout the US and UK.
-Tour operators such as Thomas Cook and Thomson Airways have charter flights to Jamaica available at certain times of the year.
-Get more information on Jamaica Airports.
+A number of tour operators offer charter flights to Jamaica available at certain times of the year.

 Wide Sargasso Sea by Jean Rhys and Pao by Kerry Young.

 Jamaica is famous for its jerk seasoning, which is a spicy barbecue marinade that some travellers find totally addictive.
-Be sure to try the island's national dish of ackee (a local fruit with a very distinctive flavour) and saltfish.
+Be sure to try the island's national dish of saltfish and ackee, a local fruit with a very distinctive flavour.

 What to buy

-Go see a live reggae act and pick up a CD as a keepsake of your time on Jamaica.
+Go see a live reggae act and pick up some merch as a keepsake of your time on Jamaica.

 What to pack